Gavsum/JobScrape/README.md

 * Scrapy-Splash: plugin for scrapy to render js based pages https://github.com/scrapy-plugins/scrapy-splash

 ## TODO
-* Format scrapy output format into JSON like style for use in MongoDB
+* Format Scrapy output format into JSON like style for use in MongoDB
-* Seperate functionallity in single spider into other python files (eg: use pipeline file for exporting tasks)
+* Sepaarate functionallity in single spider into other python files (eg: use pipeline file for exporting tasks)
 * Functionality (in pipeline) to reject poorly formatted results, or duds that have scrapped
 * Implement wait times in spider to avoid accidentally DOS'ing a site
 * Plan out use of other libraries